GemHunt/movidius-on-rpi/README.md

 * I tried installing gstreamer with no effect
 * I tried 3 times to run “make opencv”:(1-2 hours): https://github.com/movidius/ncappzoo/tree/master/apps/stream_ty_gn_threaded

-**Next Steps for me:**
+**Next Steps for me on this build:**
 * The RPi is just a better camera than USB because it uses the GPU.
 This looks easy to get up and running with the NCS.
 I might write this and send movidius/ncappzoo a pull request.
+* Try a more complex pipeline with OpenCV functions and NCS inference
+* Try a USB webcam through other methods
+* Find out if Python 2.7 or 3.4 or both are needed?

 **Next Rebuild for me:**
 * Document everything!
 * Should have used 8GB SD Card and or resized the SD Card image: http://www.aoakley.com/articles/2015-10-09-resizing-sd-images.php
 * Wait?
-I am guessing Movidius will make this better and hopefully better RPi Examples.
+I am hoping Movidius will seperate ARM/RPi/inferance-only examples this better and hopefully write better RPi Examples.
 All the TensorFlow API stuff will not work in the examples because TensorFlow can’t be installed.
-Really there is no need to be running API type stuff on the RPi.
+Is there a need to be running API type stuff(compliling the network/profiling) on the RPi?